-CAUTION: Do not fly kites near power lines.
-Pick an appropriate day, time and place to fly the kites.
+CAUTION: Do not fly kites near power lines.Pick an appropriate day, time and place to fly the kites.

 Kites will fly when the lift (the upward force) is greater than the kite's weight (the downward force due to gravity).
-Lift is due to several factors: the kite's shape, the kite's surface area, and the inclination.
-Drag, or air resistance, comes into play as well because it works in the opposite direction to the kite's motion.
+Lift is due to the kite's shape, surface area, and inclination.
+Drag, or air resistance also comes into play because it works in the opposite direction to the kite's motion.